Fillers: Questions to Ask Before Choosing an Injector

 How do I know if an injector is experienced enough?

-Ask how long they've been actively injecting - not just certified.
+Ask how long they've been actively injecting, not just certified.
 Ask how often they perform the specific treatment you want.
 A skilled injector will answer these questions calmly and in detail without hesitation.

 Is it normal to have swelling after fillers?